 Thank you so much for your email and for turning to me for help.
 I would love to try and guide you – I can certainly relate to your frustration of having acne and skin disorders on a personal level.

 Regarding your blackheads and the products you use, I would recommend you to look at the list of ingredients as the first thing.
 Do they list words like perfume, parfum, etc.?
 Then they but go in the trash bin.
 What is the product colour like?
 Is it pink, blue, yellow – then dyes have been added and they should go in the trash bin.

-Then in regards to your blackheads, I would recommend you to take a closer look at “Smooth Skin Treatment” – it is a daily peeling that will have a dramatic effect on your blackheads.
-But you must have a little patience, because it will take daily treatments with Smooth Skin Treatment for about 3 months before you can see a result.
+Then in regards to your blackheads, I would recommend you to take a closer look at “Perfect Skin Power Treat” – it is a daily peeling that will have a dramatic effect on your blackheads.
+But you must have a little patience, because it will take daily treatments with Perfect Skin Power Treat for about 3 months before you can see a result.